BSD-Yassin/bash_aliases/README.md

 That's all, feel free to get in the file and make your own changes, and send them back in here!

 (https://phoenixnap.com/kb/linux-alias-command)

-### Note:
-##### Just for the terminology, that's not an actual bash script, as they end with sh.
-But still, there's a small function in the end, so let it slide plz.